SteffLD50/kupujem-prodajem/README.md

 ## 🚀 About Me

-Hello there, I'm Stefan Nađlukač and, currently, I'm looking for a Quality Assurance Engineer internship opportunity.
+Hello there, I'm Stefan Nađlukač and I'm currently looking for a Quality Assurance Engineer internship opportunity.